Global Collaboration on AI Safety Launched with Inaugural Convening in San Francisco

 In News

-The U.S. Department of Commerce and the U.S. Department of State jointly launched the International Network of AI Safety Institutes (INASI) during its inaugural convening on November 20, 2024.
-The initiative aims to advance global cooperation on the safe development and application of artificial intelligence (AI), addressing risks while fostering innovation.
+The U.S. Department of Commerce and the U.S. Department of State launched the International Network of AI Safety Institutes (INASI) during its inaugural convening on November 20, 2024.
+The initiative aims to strengthen global cooperation on the safe development and use of artificial intelligence.
+By bringing nations together, INASI seeks to reduce risks while supporting responsible innovation.

-The two-day event brought together government representatives, industry leaders, academic experts, and civil society to establish a foundation for collaboration on AI safety.
-The Network’s mission is to build a shared scientific understanding of AI safety risks and develop best practices for testing and evaluation.
-This marks a significant step toward ensuring AI technologies benefit societies worldwide while minimizing harm.
-Here were the key developments that were announced:
+The two-day gathering brought government officials, industry leaders, academic researchers, and civil society groups into one room.
+Together, they laid the groundwork for long-term, international collaboration.
+The Network’s mission centers on building a shared scientific understanding of AI safety risks and creating best practices for testing and evaluating advanced models.
+This coordinated approach is intended to ensure AI technologies benefit societies while minimizing harm.

 1. Mission Statement and Priority Areas

-The Network adopted a joint mission statement emphasizing the need for cultural and linguistic diversity in addressing AI safety challenges.
-It identified four core priorities: conducting AI safety research, developing best practices for model testing, creating a unified approach to risk assessments, and promoting global inclusion in AI development.
+During the event, members adopted a joint mission statement that stressed the importance of cultural and linguistic diversity in AI safety work.
+They also identified four priority areas: advancing AI safety research, developing best practices for model testing, creating a unified approach to risk assessments, and ensuring global inclusion in AI development and oversight.

 1. Funding for Synthetic Content Research